ronelliott/reflekt/README.md

 bar sauce
 ```

-### Constructing the Multiple Objects with the Same Resolver
+### Constructing Multiple Objects with the Same Resolver

 code: